-The Admission Practices Committee reviews and recommends amendments to NACAC's Code of Ethics and Professional Practices (CEPP) and related documents to the Assembly.
+The Admission Practices Committee reviews and recommends amendments to NACAC's Guide to Ethical Practice in College Admission and related documents to the Assembly and advises the NACAC board of directors and makes recommendations for professional development and other programming on ethical practice. .
 Contact this committee.

 Aaron Salasek, Chair